Jerakin/DefBuild/README.md

 ## Usage
-Builder installs itself as a command, run it with "builder command arguments"
+defbuild installs itself as a command, run it with "defbuild command arguments"
 ```
 Usage:
-  builder.py [command] [arguments]
+  defbuild.py [command] [arguments]

 Available Commands:
   build              [project location]         Project location, use . for current directory